Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A gaming application stores scores for players in an Amazon DynamoDB table that has four attributes: user_id, user_name, user_score, and user_rank.
-The users are allowed to update their names only A user is authenticated by web identity federation.
+The users are allowed to update their names only if a user is authenticated by web identity federation.
 Which set of conditions should be added in the policy attached to the role for the DynamoDB: PutItem API call?

 - [x] Option A.
 ![Question 30 option A](images/question30_A.jpg)